Paradigm4/superfunpack/README.md

 The p-quantile is defined as the smallest value x such that F(x) >= p, where F is the cumulative distribution function and 0 <= p <= 1.

-Use the phyper function together with the fisher_test_odds_ratio function above to compute Fishers exact tests on 2x2 contingency tables.
+Use the phyper function together with the fishertest_odds_ratio function above to compute Fishers exact tests on 2x2 contingency tables.

 ### Synopsis